daquilino/Flashcard-Generator/README.md

 - Basic flashcards have a 'front' (queston), and a 'back' (answer).

+   **Front** - "Who was the first president of the United States?"

+   **Back** - "George Washington"

-- Cloze-Deleted flashcards have full text (answer), and partial text (question), which is created from the full text with the 'cloze-deletion' term(s) removed.
+- Cloze-Deleted flashcards have three properties, full text (answer), and partial text (question), which is created from the full text with the 'cloze-deletion' term(s) removed.

-      "George Washington was the first president of the United States."
+   **Full Text** - "George Washington was the first president of the United States."

-   We can create a "cloze deletion" by removing the words "George Washington":
+   **Cloze Deletion** - Words to remove "George Washington":

-   "... was the first president of the United States."
+   **Partial Text** - "... was the first president of the United States."

 ## Getting Started